AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 But you may say, code and images from the issue report will go into NLP, which will affect the result!

-Actually it won't.
+Actually, it won't.
 Method: Markdown -----markdown Python library-----> HTML ------> extract text only.

 #### Task list
 * Users (issue reporters) love fast feedback: AJAX - Click 'create task/invalid issue/resolve task/delay task' without refreshing